Test Artifacts

 Configuration

-environment variable is defined reporter will start uploading test artifacts.
+Alternatively, you can configure reporter by using environment variables.
+If S3_BUCKET environment variable is defined reporter will start uploading test artifacts.

-files when running tests locally and using job configuration when running on the Continuous Integration server.
+We recommend storing S3 configuration in .env files when running tests locally and using job configuration when running on the Continuous Integration server.

 # enable private access mode